All You Need to Know About GDPR for Print and Direct Mail

 First of all, let’s dissect what the GDPR actually is: GDPR stands for the General Data Protection Regulation and it is designed to revamp and update the existing Data Protection Directive.

 Simply put, the GDPR looks to simplify, update and ultimately, protect your personal data.
+It's a new law that's been introduced in 2018 and has some marketers running scared.

 Why Do We Have the GDPR?